twilson217/k8s-on-superpod-toolkit/NetworkOperator-24.7.0-to-25.7.0-Upgrade.md

 - Use explicit `pfNames` in `nicSelector` to target specific interfaces
 - This prevents accidental configuration of inappropriate devices (DPUs, internal mezz cards)
 - Vendor filtering (`vendor: 15b3`) provides additional safety

+### 6. NV-IPAM Image Name Change in 25.x
+- Network Operator 25.x uses a different image name for the IPAM component
+- Correct image name: `nvidia-k8s-ipam` (not `nv-ipam`)
+- This change was not well documented in the 25.7.0 release notes
+- Using the wrong image name causes `ImagePullBackOff` errors
+- The correct configuration can be found in the 25.1.0 documentation

 ## Troubleshooting Tips for Future Issues